 When visiting the Angel Oak, you'll have to exit off of a paved road and drive behind a church on a dirt road for a short amount of time before arriving at the property.

 The tree sits on fenced property and is under constant surveillance, so if you go after hours, please don't try climbing the fence.
-It's not lit at night anyway, so you wouldn't be able to see anything.
-Plus, you'll risk getting arrested for trespassing or criminal mischief.
+You might get arrested for trespassing or criminal mischief.

 During visiting hours, the gates are open and you can park in the on-site dirt surface parking lot.
 There's also a small log cabin that contains a gift shop.

 The “last entry” time for the parking lot is 4:50, but sometimes they close the gate 10 or 15 minutes before last call.
 (You can still get out, you just can't enter.)
 They also temporarily close it during thunderstorms.

 Porta-potties are available next to the parking lot, but a better option would be to go to a nearby restaurant or gas station.
 There are plenty of options within a 5 mile radius!

 The City of Charleston currently owns the land.
 Because the tree's root system is so intertwined with the adjacent forest, the Lowcountry Land Trust purchased the surrounding acreage in 2014 to protect the area from further development.

 To help preserve the tree, I suggest donating to the Lowcountry Land Trust.